xen-42/xen-42.com/README.md

 # xen-42.com

-Personal website
+Personal website made using Astro and Bootstrap.

-To start Astro

-`npm run dev`